martialblog/docker-limesurvey/README.md

 # Running LimeSurvey with docker-compose

 The easiest way to get a fully featured and functional setup is using a docker-compose file.
 Several examples are provided in the [repository](https://github.com/martialblog/docker-limesurvey).
+To sign into the example admin panel the credentials are username: *admin* password: *foobar*.

 ```
 docker-compose up